Pokémon Ruby and Sapphire: Pokémon Box: Ruby and Sapphire

-The game is essentially a storage system for the Game Boy Advance Pokémon games that allows players to trade and store Pokémon that they have caught in Ruby, Sapphire, Emerald, FireRed and LeafGreen onto a GameCube memory card.
+The game is essentially a storage system for the Game Boy Advance Pokémon games that allow players to trade and store Pokémon that they have caught in Ruby, Sapphire, Emerald, FireRed and LeafGreen onto a GameCube memory card.
 Players can then organize and interact with their Pokémon on the GameCube, such as allowing them to breed.
 Unique Pokémon can also be acquired.
 Another feature allows Ruby and Sapphire to be played on the television via the GameCube – Game Boy Advance link cable.
 Options such as taking screenshots of the game are available in this mode.
 Another addition is the "Showcase", where players can create and display game pieces of Pokémon.

 Nintendo referred to the game as "the most exclusive Pokémon software ever offered to North American Pokémon fans," but it was generally considered to be unnecessary, receiving a score of 50% on GameRankings from 1 review.
 Craig Harris of IGN gave the game a "Meh" rating of 5.0 out of 10, praising the interface, which makes the organization of Pokémon much easier as compared to the Game Boy Advance interface, as well as the emulator which allows Ruby and Sapphire to be played on the GameCube.
 He also stated that the game was a good deal due to the inclusion of a memory card and link cable.
-However, Harris cited the "Showcase" as "entirely unnecessary and completely out of place," and said that overall the game lacked much to do.
+However, Harris cited the "Showcase" as "entirely unnecessary and completely out of place", and said that overall the game lacked much to do.
 He wrote, "It's targeted specifically for the truly die-hard Pokemon fan, but it requires so many specific elements to actually be useful to anyone."
 Allgame gave the game three and a half out of five stars.